 The Public Lands Interpretive Association (PLIA) is a not-for-profit educational organization that is dedicated to inspiring and educating the public regarding the natural and cultural heritage resources of America’s public lands.
 In support of the organization, our GIS analysts developed an interactive map of recreation sites on the PIA website (www.publiclands.org).
 We gathered spatial data from existing databases for 11 western states (AZ, CA, CO, ID, MT, NM, NV, OR, UT, WA, and WY) and created a geodatabase for all recreation data.
 The highly interactive map incorporates search and filter tools that allow users to explore recreation sites by state, activities, and type of recreation site (e.g., national trail, scenic byways, national conservation areas).
 Our efforts have delivered enhanced interactivity, data sharing, and user experience to advance the PIA’s mission in publicizing and honoring America’s resources.

-We always enjoy looking for
+We are looking for motivated individuals

 to join our growing team.